TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 .. function:: memmove(dst, src, count)

-   Same as the standard C memmove library function: copies *count* bytes from *src* to *dst*. *dst* and *src* must be integers or ctypes instances that can be converted to pointers.
+   Same as the standard C memmove library function: copies *count* bytes kutoka *src* to *dst*. *dst* and *src* must be integers or ctypes instances that can be converted to pointers.